 The Teen’s Brain

-- The back of their brain is the first thing to develop and that it develops from the back to the front.
+- The back of their brain is the first thing to develop and it develops from the back to the front.
 And so that makes a lot of sense because that amygdala is in the back of the brain and that is where we have that fight, flight, or freeze response to danger and that it protects us.
 But that is fired up right now.

 - So our kids, they’re going to react out of that amygdala where they’re gonna all of a sudden they’re going to be fine.
-But we asked them if they did their homework and they’re going to have that response where all of a sudden out of their mouth comes like, leave me alone.
+But we asked them if they did their homework and they’re going to have that response were all of a sudden out of their mouth comes like, leave me alone.

 - If you’re having trouble with your kids remembering, stop to know that the prefrontal cortex at the front of their brain is not fully developed.

 - Be more patient with them and have some compassion when they are forgetting things and they’re having to juggle so much more, I mean each year they have more homework, there’s stress.
 Now we have technology.
 They’re dealing in middle school and high school was social relationships with peers.
-They want to fit in, they want to matter, they want to belong.
+They want to fit in, they want to matter, and they want to belong.
 So it’s just this perfect storm.